armarchindo/ULO-Builder/README.md

  - Support for Amlogic S905x2 Devices
  - Support for Amlogic S905x3 Devices
  - Support for Amlogic S905x4 Devices
+ - Support for Allwinner H618 Devices
+ - Support for Allwinner H6 Devices
+ - Support for Rockchip RK3566 Devices

 ## Requirements
  - `lolcat` and default packages from Linux